pluma/axn/README.md

 If `spec` is an object, its properties will be copied to the new action, overwriting its default properties.

-**NOTE:** async actions use promises.
-In order to keep the module lightweight, `axn`uses the global `Promise` implementation defined by EcmaScript 6.
-If you want to use async actions in environments that don't provide an ES6-compatible `Promise` implementation, you need to make sure to use a polyfill like [es6-promise](https://www.npmjs.com/package/es6-promise).
+**NOTE:** async actions use promises. `axn` uses the global `Promise` implementation defined by ES 2015.
+If you want to use async actions in environments that don't provide an ES2015-compatible `Promise` implementation, you need to make sure to use a polyfill like [es6-promise](https://www.npmjs.com/package/es6-promise).
 If you're not interested in async actions, you can ignore this section.

 ## asyncAction(data):Promise